iditam/data-integration-analysis/README.md

 ## run_aggregated_classifier.R
 The code of the Naïve Bayesian classifier

-Input: Gs genes, input data matrix
+Input: Gold standard genes, input data matrix

-Output: table of all genes with classifier scores
+Output: Table of all genes with classifier scores

 ## utils.R
 Functions of ratio score computing, used by the run_aggregated_classifier.R script